 Now, you may wonder why I have to explain in the headline what tostones are.
-Well, I had the joy to introduce tostones to a lot of people who had no idea what they were and I know for some this is really new.
-First time I bought green plantains from Carrefour in the small town in Romania I am now, the cashier was in awe and asked me what that was.
-My parents, the same.
-So I thought, let me do my job and make a little guide to help more people buy those plantains before they ripen up in the shop and make something delicious with them.
+I had the joy to introduce tostones to many people who had no idea what they were, and I know this is new for some.
+The first time I bought green plantains from Carrefour in the small town in Romania I am now, the cashier was in awe and asked me what that was.
+My parents were the same.
+So I thought, let me do my job and make a little guide to help more people buy those plantains before they ripen up in the shop and make something delicious.
 And that’s how “How To Make Tostones” was born.

 What is a plantain?

 But firstly, what are plantains?
-As you would expect, they are a member of the banana family, but a little bigger in size.
-They are technically a fruit, but they are prepared like a vegetable in many cuisines around the world.
-They are a major food staple in Africa, Latin America and some parts of Asia, in general in tropical areas, where they grow natively.
-They are in fact the 10th most important food staple in the world.
+As you would expect, they are a member of the banana family but a little bigger.
+They are technically fruits, but they are prepared like a vegetable in many cuisines worldwide.
+They are a major food staple in Africa, Latin America, and some parts of Asia, particularly in tropical areas, where they grow natively.
+Plantains are the 10th most important food staple in the world.

 Where to find green plantains?

 Now, if you are following the Plant Paradox program, you will only be interested in finding green plantains because the resistant starch becomes sugar in the ripe ones.
 If you don’t live in an area where plantains are native, it might be a challenge to find them.

 However, since I found them in my little town in Romania (in Carrefour) I think it is possible to find them almost anywhere.
 Even in Dallas, Texas I had trouble finding them in their unripe (green) stage.
 I found them in an ethnic food market in Denmark, and that’s pretty much the type of place you will find them across Europe.